 In Maryland, you only have three years to file a personal injury lawsuit.
 This is true whether your injuries were caused by a driver’s negligence or you have a product liability claim.
 That’s why it’s important to act quickly and preserve your right to compensation.

-Contact an Experienced Baltimore Airbag Injury Lawyer for Help Today
+Contact an Experienced Car Accident Law Firm in Baltimore for Help Today

 Were you recently hurt in a Baltimore car accident?
 Do you suspect something went wrong with the airbags?
-Our personal injury lawyers at William G. Kolodner, P.A. can help you get the financial compensation you need.
+Our personal injury lawyers at William G. Kolodner Personal Injury Lawyers can help you get the financial compensation you need.

 If you’re ready to begin fighting to protect your rights, give us a call or fill out our contact form today.
 Your first consultation is always free–and we work on contingency, so you don’t have to worry about paying attorneys’ fees up front.
 In fact, we don’t recover attorneys’ fees unless we win for you.